1953 Lahore riots: Disturbances and aftermath

-Next on 17 April, using his special powers under the Government of India Act 1935, Ghulam Muhammad dismissed Prime Minister, Khwaja Nazimuddin and the entire federal cabinet.
-Muhammad Ali Bogra (Pakistan's ambassador to the United States) replaced him.
+Next on 17 April, using his special powers under the Government of India Act 1935, Ghulam Muhammad dismissed Prime Minister Khwaja Nazimuddin and the entire federal cabinet.
+Pakistan's ambassador to the United States, Muhammad Ali Bogra replaced him.
 Bogra, who did not know why he was being called back, took the oath as new Prime Minister within hours of Nazimuddin's dismissal.

+In March 1953, several instigators of the riots, including, Abul Ala Maududi, Mawlana Amin Hussain Islahi, Malik Nasrullah Khan Azeez, Syed Naqiullah, Chaudhry Muhammad Akbar Sialkoti and Mian Tufail Mohammad were arrested and sent to the Central Jail Lahore.

 On 19 June 1953 a Court Of Inquiry was established to look into disturbances, known as the Punjab Disturbances Court Of Inquiry.
 The inquiry commenced on 1 July and held 117 sittings.
 The evidence was concluded on 23 January 1954 and arguments in the case lasted to 28 February 1954.
 Conclusions were formulated and the report issued 10 April 1954.